-Templederry Community Windfarm, operating since 2012, is Irelands first and only community owned energy generation project.
+Templederry Community Windfarm in Tipperary is operating since 2012 and it is Irelands FIRST and ONLY community owned energy generation project.
 Community Power, a Templederry trading name, sells electricity to homes and industries across Ireland.

 Community Power is assisting urban & rural communities throughout Ireland to become involved in the RESS program.
-The first RESS program (RESS-1) commenced in 2020 and Community Power is assisting communities in Mayo and Galway through the process.
-It is hoped these two communities will commence building their solar parks in December 2020 and transmitting power to the national grid in 2021, with concomitant revenue flows back to the communities in 2021 also.
+The first RESS program (RESS-1) commenced in 2020 and we are delighted that Community Power has been successful in assisting Claremorris Energy Coop in Mayo and Dunmore Energy Community in Galway to get through the auction.
+These two communities will commence building their solar parks in 2021 and transmitting power to the national grid in 2021/2, with revenue flowing back into the communities also.

 Applications for the next RESS program (RESS-2) commence in September 2020.
-We are assisting communities in Limerick and Tipperary in RESS-2, and it is hoped they will commence construction of their solar parks in December 2021, with revenue streams commencing in 2022.
+We are assisting many communities around Ireland in RESS-2 and it is hoped they will commence construction of their solar parks in 2022 with revenue streams commencing.

 We serve the common good, as such we believe communities should seek to enable & empower each other in a socially responsible and sustainable way.
 Assisting communities to successfully navigate the RESS program, and process, enables us to deliver on our mandate.
 We envision ownership, control and revenues residing (100%) with the communities.

 If you and your community would like to know more about the RESS project and how Community Power may be able to assist you – register your interest at this link and/or email firstname.lastname@example.org .
 Registering your interest does not imply any commitment on your part, or on the part of your community.